 What’s the difference between Traditional CPR and Hands-only CPR?

 Traditional CPR and Hands-Only CPR are quite different in terms of techniques and approaches to resuscitation.
-Traditional CPR involves a combination of compressions and rescue breaths, where rescuers provide cycles of 30 chest compressions followed by 2 breaths to the patient.
+Traditional CPR involves a combination of chest compressions and rescue breaths.
+Rescuers perform 30 chest compressions followed by 2 breaths, including mouth-to-mouth resuscitation to help the patient.

 What is the purpose of Hands-only CPR?

 The purpose of hands-only CPR is to provide immediate assistance to individuals experiencing cardiac arrest.
-Hands-only CPR delivers enough oxygen to the heart and the brain.
+Hands-only CPR delivers enough oxygen to the heart and the brain when the heart stops beating.
 The primary goal is to maintain blood circulation by effectively compressing the chest.
-Unlike conventional CPR, it focuses solely on compressions and does not require rescue breaths.
-Hence, it is widely promoted due to its ease of learning and implementation, making it accessible to a larger portion of the population and potentially saving more lives in emergencies.
+Unlike conventional CPR, it focuses solely on compression- only techniques and does not require rescue breaths.
+Hence, it is widely promoted due to its ease of learning and implementation, making it accessible to a larger portion of the population, including those learning layperson CPR, and potentially saving more lives in emergencies.

 Why should you use Hands-Only CPR?